6 Ways a CRM Can Help Your Small Business Grow

 • Reduce closure time for new leads: Analyze your CRM data to identify existing choke points in your sales process.
 You can eliminate these bottlenecks to cut closure time and cost while raising the conversion rate.

-• Upgrade sales skills: Consider your CRM as a repository of customer information to help pinpoint their needs and potential sales opportunities.
-Keeping in touch with your customers enables you to develop products that address their needs and roll out marketing campaigns that address their questions.
+• Upgrade sales skills: Consider your custom CRM software as a repository of customer information to help pinpoint their needs and potential sales opportunities.
+Keeping in touch with your customers, especially using customizable CRM software, enables you to develop products that address their needs and roll out marketing campaigns that address their questions.

 Let’s modify that maxim of doing more to the ability to do more at a lower cost per transaction.